quasarframework/quasar-framework.org/source/guide/app-quasar.conf.js.md

 * IE11+ support
 * Extend Webpack config Object

+**You'll notice that changing any of these settings does not require you to manually reload the dev server.
+Quasar detects if the changes can be injected through Hot Module Reload and in case it can't, it will reload the dev server for you.
+You won't lose your development flow as you will just sit back while Quasar CLI quickly takes care of it.**

 ## Structure
 You'll notice that `/quasar.conf.js` exports a function that takes a `ctx` (context) parameter and returns an Object.
 This allows you to dynamically change your website/app config based on this context: